Hyundai Creta: Mexico

 The second-generation Creta was launched on 10 October 2020 for the Mexican market.
 Imported from India, it is offered in four trim levels: GL, GLS IVT, GLS Premium, and Limited Turbo.
 It is offered with either a 1.5-litre petrol or a 1.4-litre turbo petrol engine and offered with either manual or automatic transmission options.

+In July 2023, the Mexican market Creta switches to the Indonesian-made model, and loses the 1.4-litre turbo petrol engine option.

+In June 2025, the facelifted Creta went on sale in Mexico as a 2026 model year.
+It gained a 1.5-litre turbo petrol engine option with the Limited Turbo trim.